Manitoba manhunt: RCMP scales back search for murder suspects

 - Timeline of three B.C. murders

-Despite the reduction in resources, MacLatchy assured the public that the search for Bryer Schmegelsky, 18, and Kam McLeod, 19, was not over.
-She said a number of “tactical resources and specialized assets” will remain in the Gillam area.

-“In addition, all of our resources will be ready to respond to the region as required should new information emerge,” she said.
+Last week, police said it was possible that someone may have unwittingly helped the suspects leave the Gillam area after their stolen SUV was found burned-out near the town.
+Now, investigators say it’s possible the two suspects are dead.

+“The north part of the province is a very unforgiving place … very challenging terrain, lots of wildlife.
+We’re keeping all possibilities in mind as we go forward with this, but that (the suspects are dead) is just one of the possibilities we’re considering,” MacLatchy said.

-Earlier that day, the Department of Defence said the RCMP confirmed that assistance from the Canadian Armed Forces (CAF) is “no longer required.”
+Earlier in the day, the Department of Defence said the RCMP confirmed that assistance from the Canadian Armed Forces (CAF) is “no longer required.”
+Military aircraft and air crew sent in to support the search will return to base, but will remain available to help again if necessary.

-“As a result, our aircrew and aircraft have ceased search operations and will be returning to base.
-As always, we remain on standby for search and rescue operations,” a spokesperson for DND said in an emailed statement.

-The military supplied air support, including a CC-130H Hercules aircraft with high-tech thermal detection technology, on Saturday to aid in the aerial search of the dense wilderness surrounding the small community located approximately 1,000 kilometres north of Winnipeg.
+Police searched the community of York Landing, about 90 kilometres from where the SUV was found, earlier this week after a potential sighting at a landfill on Sunday evening.
+Three witnesses said they spotted two men matching the suspects’ descriptions at a landfill and that the two men ran into the woods after they realized they’d been spotted.

+RCMP deemed the sighting credible and deployed police dogs, drones and officers to the community.

+MacLatchy commended the team of officers who’ve searched the rugged Manitoba terrain over the past week, saying they’re “pulling out all the stops.”

+“It’s been a long week and they’re working very hard in less than ideal situations, between the bugs and the swamps and the you-name-it.
+It’s difficult,” she said.

 Schmegelsky and McLeod are suspected in the shooting deaths of a young Australian-American couple in northern B.C.
-They are also charged with second-degree murder in the death of a 64-year-old man from Vancouver.
+They also face charges of second-degree murder in the death of a 64-year-old man from Vancouver.

 Top Video